jasonknight/gopress/docs.md

 ```go
 func (o *Comment) FindByCommentAuthor(_findByCommentAuthor string) ([]*Comment, error)
 ```
-FindByCommentAuthor searchs against the primary key comment_author and will return []*Comment,error This method is a programatically generated finder for Comment
+FindByCommentAuthor searchs against the database table field comment_author and will return []*Comment,error This method is a programatically generated finder for Comment

 ```go